DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-20-adding-an-address-using-a-postcode-address-finder.md

 - 25 addresses found for ‘[postcode]’
 - 25 addresses found for ‘[postcode]’ and ‘[building number or name]’

-Users can change their search by selecting the ‘Change your search’ or ‘Back’ links if the address they're looking for is not listed.
+If the address they're looking for is not listed, users can change their search by selecting the ‘Change your search’ or ‘Back’ links.

-We limit the number of addresses shown to the user rather than paginate the results.
+We limit the number of addresses shown to the user to 25 rather than paginate the results.
 Pagination introduces additional cognitive and interaction steps (clicking back and forth through pages), complicating a task that should ideally be simple and immediate.

 We have specific [data validation rules](#select-address-form) that users must meet before continuing to the ‘Check your answers’ page.